-FCI raise the bill of food grain by the name of DEO (Primary Education).
-District Supply Officer (DSO) verifies the bill and the amount is paid to FCI through demand draft within 20 days.
+The Food Corporation of India raises the bill of food grain by the name of DEO (Primary Education).
+Henceforth, the District Supply Officer (DSO) verifies the bill and the amount accordingly are paid to the FCI through demand draft within 20 days.
 A Government Order is issued vide letter no. 1454/XXIV (1)/2010-25/2007 dated 6 December, 2010 by the state government in this regard.